 Yes.
 Both you and the birth father have rights.
 If he disagrees with the adoption or you no longer have a relationship with him, then Colorado Christian Services will work with you to find a way of notifying him of your plan of adoption.

 Yes.
 In Colorado, we can help with pregnancy-related expenses.

 Yes!
-You are welcome to meet with us at our office or our caseworker will come to you!
-We can meet with you at a place that is most comfortable for you.
+You are welcome to meet with us at our office or one of our caseworkers will come to you!
+We can meet with you wherever you feel most comfortable.
 We can even meet over coffee or lunch.